maxmind/MaxMind-DB/MaxMind-DB-spec.md

 ### languages

-An array of strings, each of which is a language code.
-A given record may contain data items that have been localized to some or all of these languages.
-Records should not contain localized data for languages not included in this array.
+An array of strings, each of which is a locale code.
+A given record may contain data items that have been localized to some or all of these locales.
+Records should not contain localized data for locales not included in this array.

 This is an optional key, as this may not be relevant for all types of data.